- Set them to go out as often as you want — weekly, fortnightly, monthly, six monthly, annually or on day or date of the month you choose

-Unlike other banks, we always try your payments twice before we dishonour them.
-So if your payment fails the first time, we’ll try it again the next business day.
-This gives you a chance to get enough money into your account so it can go out a day later or to let us know you want to skip the payment this time.
+Payments will be processed around 10am on the due date.
+If there’s not enough money in your account, we usually try the payment again around 10pm the same business day, then again around 10am and 10pm on the next business day, if needed.
+This gives you a chance to get enough money into your account or to let us know you want to skip the payment this time.
 We can let you know if a payment’s failed with our TXT or email alerts service.

 If you have an automatic payment that fails three payment cycles in a row, we’ll cancel it, so you don’t keep incurring dishonour fees.